Which players are now forced to sit out Wimbledon -- and what does it all mean?

 What are the ATP and WTA saying?

-The ATP and WTA both issued statements on Wednesday disagreeing with the announcement from Wimbledon.
+The ATP and WTA both issued statements Wednesday disagreeing with the announcement from the All England Club.

 "We believe that today's unilateral decision by Wimbledon and the LTA to exclude players from Russia and Belarus from this year's British grass-court swing is unfair and has the potential to set a damaging precedent for the game," said the ATP statement.
 "Discrimination based on nationality also constitutes a violation of our agreement with Wimbledon that states that player entry is based solely on ATP Rankings. ...
 It is important to stress that players from Russia and Belarus will continue to be allowed to compete at ATP events under a neutral flag."